 How do recycling companies valuate a catalytic converter?

-There are a few things you should keep an eye on when getting your catalytic converter, if possible.
-If a company is truly trying to give you a good price, they’ll ask for or look for the serial number on the catalytic converter.
-These serial numbers allow them to look up the year it was made, the manufacturer of the part, the vehicle it came from, and the quantities of precious metals that can be found inside.
+There are a few things you should keep an eye on when selling your catalytic converter.
+If a company is truly trying to give you a good price, they’ll evaluate it by checking the contents inside of the catalytic converter.
+This will allow them to determine the vehicle it came from, and the quantities of precious metals that can be found inside.

 My catalytic converter doesn’t have a serial number, can I still recycle it?

 Yes.
 The first thing to do is to give it a clean and take a closer look to see if you can find it.
 If there’s rust, grab some steel wool and scrub at rusty areas to see if the serial number can be found underneath it.